An above-the-knee amputation (AKA) is the surgical removal of the leg above the knee.

 Adjusting to an amputation may be difficult and can lead to

-Call your doctor if any of these occur: Increased swelling in the residual limbPoorly fitting prosthesisPain that can't be controlled with the medications you've been givenSigns of infection, such as fever or chillsIncreasing redness, swelling, increasing pain, excess bleeding, or discharge from the incision sitePersistent nausea or vomitingIncreased symptoms of depression
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Increased swelling in the residual limbPoorly fitting prosthesisPain that cannot be controlled with the medications you were givenSigns of infection, such as fever or chillsIncreasing redness, swelling, increasing pain, excess bleeding, or discharge from the incision sitePersistent nausea or vomitingIncreased symptoms of depression

 , shortness of breath, or chest pain